qmlnet/qmlnet/README.md

           // We can read/set properties
           console.log(test.StringProperty)
           test.StringProperty = "New value!"
-          // We can return .NET types (even ones not registered with QML). var netObject = test.CreateNetObject();
+          // We can return .NET types (even ones not registered with Qml). var netObject = test.CreateNetObject();
           // All properties/methods/signals can be invoked on "netObject"
           // We can also pass the .NET object back to .NET